-The reform of interest rate benchmarks may cause such benchmarks to perform differently than in the past, to disappear entirely, or have other consequences which cannot be predicted.
-Any such consequence could have a material adverse effect on any Notes linked to or referencing such "benchmark".
+The reform of JIBAR, and the reform of benchmarks generally, may cause JIBAR or any other benchmark to perform differently than it has done in the past, to be discontinued entirely or have other consequences which cannot be predicted.
+Any such consequences could have a material adverse effect on any Notes linked to or referencing such benchmark rate.
+In addition, where reform leads to the discontinuation of a benchmark, an adjustment to the Terms and Conditions of the Notes may be required in respect of Notes referencing such benchmark.